GigaCebula/Solenoid-Coil-Calculator/README.md

 - WireDiameter - diameter of the coil wire
 - CoilPrecision - number of corners 1 coil has, higher number gives higher calculation accuracy (I recommend to set it at least 25)
 - CalculationZone - 4 dimentional vector that sets up calculation space: \
-    `[X, Y, Z STEP]`
+    `[X, Y, Z, STEP]`
-- CalculationZoneSTEP - if set as `-` calculation space is set to calculate magnetic field properties only in the point specified by coordinates X, Y, Z. If STEP is set to any number smaller than the smallest of other 3 values, program will create calculation mesh where X, Y and Z are dimensions of a cuboid with center in 0,0,0 and STEP as the distance between calculation points.
+    - STEP - if set as 0 calculation space is set to calculate magnetic field properties only in the point specified by coordinates X, Y, Z. If STEP is set to any number smaller than the smallest of other 3 values, program                  will create calculation mesh where X, Y and Z are dimensions of a cuboid with center in 0,0,0 and STEP as the distance between calculation points.
 - RelativePermeability - relative magnetic permeability of the space around the solenoid
 - Current - current flowing through the wire
 - MaterialResistivity - resistivity of the wire